Chamberlain University-Texas

 Avoid If

-- You are looking for a traditional, highly selective academic environment
+- Avoid if you are looking for a highly selective institution with a lower admission rate.

 Frequently Asked Questions about Chamberlain University-Texas